 10.00 pm – 7.00 am: No noise louder than three decibels above the background noise level.

-How do I manage excessive or continuous noise coming from my property?
+How do I manage regulated noise coming from my property?

-The below handy tips are relevant for most equipment or activities that can cause excessive or continuous noise.
+The below handy tips are relevant for most equipment or activities that produce noise this is regulated by council.
 For more specific tips, see the applicable heading below.

 • If you are going to be doing an activity that may result in prolonged noise, speak to your neighbours and let them know in advance.